RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 Upgrading the nodes' software requires installing the [RS installation package]({{< relref "/rs/installing-upgrading/downloading-installing.md" >}}) on all of the machines on which RS is installed.

-First upgrade the master node and only then the other nodes.
+{{% note %}}You must upgrade the master node before you upgrade the other nodes.
+We recommend that you plan to keep all nodes up until the upgrade is completed on all nodes.

-Note: The master node can be identified by running the 'rladmin status nodes' command and checking the ROLE value of each node.
+The node role is shown in the output of the 'rladmin status nodes' command.
+{{% note %}}

 You will run install.sh from the directory where you untarred the media just like you do for a new install.
 The software will recognize this is